libp2p/specs/pubsub/gossipsub/README.md

 The problem with this construction is that the message propagation patterns are non-deterministic.
-This results to extreme message route instability which is an undesirable property for many applications.
+This results to extreme message route instability, manifesting as message reordering and varying timing patterns, which is an undesirable property for many applications.

 ### meshsub: An overlay mesh router